Health & Safety

 Personal flotation devices (PFDs) must be worn by everyone afloat.
 This includes coaches, sailors & parents in club patrol boats.

-No one under the age of 15 yrs may be in control of a club patrol boat.
-Where possible that person should have completed a certified Rescue Patrol Boat course.
+No one under the age of 15 yrs may be in control of a club patrol boat, this applies whether there is an adult present or not.
+The skipper should have completed a certified Rescue Patrol Boat course.

 For the launching & recovery of club patrol boats - centre console and larger boats must use the public vehicle access ramp (south/east of the club).
 Smaller tiller steers may use the central beach ramp.